kubernetes-sigs/lws/docs/examples/saxml/README.md

 We use LeaderWorkerSet to deploy two Saxml model replicas on two TPU multi-host pod slices.
 On the leader pod, the leader pod runs the Sax admin and the http servers, while the workers run the Sax model servers.
+Additionally, there is a LoadBalancer Service that exposes the leader's HTTPS services.

 Replace the GCS_BUCKET with the name of your GCS bucket and apply the `lws.yaml` manifest:
 ```shell